inovex/elements/packages/elements/src/components/ino-table-header-cell/readme.md

 In order to add a floating column search as popover, add any desired form element as child of this component.
 The feature itself does not provide a search (or filter) algorithm itself but allows you to render search fields, selection or datepicker within a `ino-popover`.
 Based on the input, you may want to trigger a search in the backend or filter your elements locally.

 The `search-icon` allows you to set an alternative to the default `search`, which may be useful for selections (`list`) or datepickers (`calender`).The slot contains the search input within the popover.
-In order to indicate to the user that a closed popover search input contains value, i.e has been searched, set the `searched` property on the table-header-cell.
+In order to indicate to the user that a closed popover search input contains value, i.e. has been searched, set the `searched` property on the table-header-cell.

 Use the `data-ino-focus` on popover elements to focus them on load.
-Currently supported are `ino-input`, `ino-textarea` and `ino-datepicker` elements.
+Currently, `ino-input`, `ino-textarea` and `ino-datepicker` are supported.

-> Note: During inital rendering, the component checks for child elements and decides its searchability.
+> Note: During initial rendering, the component checks for child elements and decides its searchability.
 However, if you need to change the search behaviour after initial rendering (for instance lazy load the input elements), use the `setSortable` method to update the behaviour.

 **Example:**